Giampiero Boniperti: Club career

 Born in Barengo, Piedmont, Boniperti signed for Juventus at age 16; he had already built himself a reputation prior to this at youth level, as he scored 11 goals in one match.
 He could score successfully with both feet and was known for his power and tactical awareness.
 He played his first match for the Old Lady in Serie A on 2 March 1947 against A.C.
 Milan, which ended in a 2–1 defeat.
 His first goal for them in the league was three months later, against Sampdoria.
-Juventus ended the 1946–47 Serie A season as runners-up to local rivals Torino, Giampiero ended the season with five goals in six games to his name.
+Juventus ended the 1946–47 Serie A season as runners-up to local rivals Torino.
+Giampiero ended the season with five goals in six games to his name.

-Although he began as a centre forward, he could play also as an inside forward or on the right-wing.
-In his second season with Juventus, he was 20 years old and scored 27 goals during that season, finishing above Valentino Mazzola as the league's topscorer.
+Although he began as a centre forward, he could also play as an inside forward or on the right wing.
+In his second season with Juventus, he was 20 years old and scored 27 goals during that season, finishing above Valentino Mazzola as the league's top scorer.
 Boniperti's first league championship with Juventus was during the 1949–50 season.
-By his 24th birthday he had scored 100 goals for the club, adding a second scudetto title to his name in 1951–52.
-Although he was named the club's captain in 1954, for much of the 1950s Juve and Boniperti struggled to put the club back to the top of the Italian championship.
+By his 24th birthday, he had scored 100 goals for the club, adding a second scudetto title to his name in 1951–52.
+Although he was named the club's captain in 1954, for much of the 1950s, Juve and Boniperti struggled to put the club back to the top of the Italian championship.

-In 1957 Juventus signed two forwards: John Charles and Omar Sivori.
+In 1957, Juventus signed two forwards: John Charles and Omar Sívori.
 With them, Boniperti would be a part of what was referred to as the Magical Trio.
 During Boniperti's last four seasons at the club before his retirement, Juventus was successful in the Italian league, winning the Serie A three times (1957–58, 1959–60 and 1960–61), and the Coppa Italia twice (1958–59 and 1959–60).
-At the time of his retirement, Boniperti was Juventus' all-time top goalscorer with 182 in all competitions, this record stood for over 40 years before Alessandro Del Piero beat it on 10 January 2006.
+At the time of his retirement, Boniperti was Juventus' all-time top goalscorer with 182 in all competitions.
+This record stood for over 40 years before Alessandro Del Piero beat it on 10 January 2006.
 As of 2010, Boniperti was the second top goalscorer of all-time at Juventus and was seventh on the list of all-time top appearances for the club.
-With 443 appearances in Serie A for Juventus, he held the club record for most appearances in the competition, until long-serving player and former Juventus captain Alessandro Del Piero beat it on 14 February 2010.
+With 443 appearances in Serie A for Juventus, he held the club record for most appearances in the competition until long-serving player and former Juventus captain Alessandro Del Piero beat it on 14 February 2010.